 After both engines went out the plane fell 4,500 feet around the Mississippi-Louisiana border.
 The landing was incredibly rough.
-The plane fell into a forest that ended up ripping it to pieces in the process.
+The plane fell into a forest in an emergency landing that ended up ripping it to pieces in the process.

 The Southern Rock Legends We Lost

-The Lynyrd Skynyrd plane crash took the lives of Van Zant, guitarist Steve Gaines, his sister, backup singer Cassie Gaines and road manager Dean Kilpatrick as well as co-pilots McCreary and William Gray.
+The Lynyrd Skynyrd plane crash took the lives of Van Zant, guitarist Steve Gaines, his sister, backup singer Cassie Gaines, and assistant road manager Dean Kilpatrick as well as pilot Walter McCreary and his co-pilot William Gray.